(CRPS; Reflex Sympathetic Dystrophy [RSD]; Causalgia; Sympathetically Maintained Pain)

 The cause of CRPS is not known.
 The condition likely results from several factors.
 It may involve overactivity of the sympathetic nervous system.
-This directs automatic body functions that a person cannot control.
 Inflammation may also play a role in the disorder.

 Factors that may increase your risk of CRPS include: